jacobsanz97/jacobsanz97.github.io/_pages/about.md

 * I work in the [NeuroDataScience: ORIGAMI](https://neurodatascience.github.io/) and [Big Data Infrastructures for Neuroinformatics](https://big-data-lab-team.github.io) labs, under the supervision of Profs.
 JB Poline and Tristan Glatard.

-* In my free time you'll probably find me playing guitar, recording music, or working out.
+* In my free time you'll probably find me playing guitar, recording/producing music, or working out.

 * You can check out the music I publish on my [Spotify page](https://open.spotify.com/artist/1FfOjDCHlpzmu8VCegGAo5) (or most of the other streaming platforms).